Sign Up Free

 Borrowers draw from this pool, but they can't just take tokens and leave.
 Every loan is overcollateralized, meaning the borrower must deposit collateral worth more than the loan.
 If you want to borrow $1,000 in USDC, you might need to deposit $1,500 worth of ETH as collateral.
 The smart contract enforces this ratio automatically.

 Interest rates aren't set by a committee.
-They're calculated algorithmically based on the utilization ratio of the pool: how much of the deposited assets are currently being borrowed.
+They are calculated algorithmically based on the utilization ratio of the pool: how much of the deposited assets are currently being borrowed.
 When utilization is low (lots of supply, few borrowers), rates are low.
 When utilization is high (most of the pool is lent out), rates spike to attract more depositors and discourage new borrowing.
-This mechanism keeps the pool balanced without any human intervention.
+No human intervention required.

 Swapping: How a DEX Prices Your Trade